Best online clearance deals at Walmart: Save up to 65% on tech, home, kitchen and more

 The Pioneer Woman 4-piece comforter set: $25

-This adorable 4-piece bedroom set comes with one comforter, two shams, and one decorative pillow.
+This adorable four-piece bedroom set comes with one comforter, two shams, and one decorative pillow.
 The set comes in two sizes; full/queen and king.

 The Pioneer Woman 4-piece comforter set, $25 (reduced from $69)